goodmanluphondo/githuso/README.md

 ### Installation and Usage

-You can use npm to download githuso:
+You can use npm to install githuso:

 ```
 npm install -g githuso